-Specially made waterproof cameras allow for a visual inspection of sewer lines and other pipes that are underground, in cement and under your home’s foundation.
-Using a sewer video camera line takes the mystery out of problems hiding in pipes.
+Specially built waterproof video camera snakes are pushed through a pipeline to complete a visual inspection of sewer lines and other difficult to reach pipes.
+This includes pipes that are underground, encased in concrete, behind walls and beneath your home’s foundation.
+Video pipe inspections take the guesswork out of problems hiding inside pipes.

-A sewer video camera line can identify many problems, such as root intrusion and pipe that is misaligned, broken, punctured, off-grade or corroded.
-The camera also identifies grease buildup, leaks and obstructions.
-The inspection can be repeated after any service is performed to verify that the line has been properly cleaned or repaired.
+A sewer inspection video camera allows the service technician to see any problems with the pipe.
+This might include root intrusion, cracks, punctures, corrosion, or misaligned pipe sections.
+The camera will also identify grease buildup, leaks and obstructions.
+A follow-up video inspection can be conducted after service is performed to verify that the pipeline has been properly cleaned or repaired.

-Roto-Rooter plumbing and drain professionals can provide assistance when you experience any outdoor plumbing-related problems.
+Roto-Rooter plumbing and drain professionals can provide assistance whenever you experience any outdoor plumbing-related problems.